igeorge0902/Gateway/dalogin/README.md

 # More information on security headers:
 [Hardening Your HTTP Security Headers](https://www.keycdn.com/blog/http-security-headers/)

-Sample cache and CORS settings for Apache (put it inside httpd.conf or the httpd-ssl.conf):
+Sample cache and header settings for Apache (put it inside httpd.conf or the httpd-ssl.conf):
-- CORS settings have no effect in this project according the single domain environment.

 ```xml
  <IfModule mod_headers.c>